“Is it worth it to invest some fortune in Bing Advertising?”

 A great example is if there were one particular area within a given ad/marketing material that received far less attention than another then this tool would highlight these differences instantly so you can make changes to improve your Bing Ads ROI.

-With Bing ads, it’s really about experimenting with different strategies and seeing what works best for each individual business – there is no ‘one size fits all solution when it comes to ad budgets but with Bing offering so many tools in terms of budget control features, geo-location targeting, etc.
+With Bing ads, it’s really about experimenting with different strategies and seeing what works best for each individual business – there is no ‘one size fits all solution when it comes to ad budgets but Bing offers so many tools in terms of budget control features, geo-location targeting, etc.

 The platform provides an excellent starting point for advertisers looking to get started on Bing or simply generate more leads within their current campaigns already running through Google Adwords.